 Now given the evidence of a long-term trend of rise in the organic composition of capital, given the complete lack of evidence of any long-term rise in the rate of surplus-value proportional to it, one can only conclude either that there has to be long-term decline in the average rate of profit, or that Marx's labour theory of value does not hold any more (that constant capital is somehow mysteriously "producing surplus-value"), and in that case, the whole of Marx's economic theory collapses.
 Let us repeat again that we are not talking of a couple of years here and a couple of years there, but of long-term trends.
-Kidron makes a caricature of our analysis when he says that for us "the real thing becomes as simple as the model"11.
-But surely, a model which has no relation whatsoever to the "real thing" is a wrong model, I would presume . . .
-And the denial of any long-term theory of value with one hand and denying it with another.
+Kidron makes a caricature of our analysis when he says that for us "the real thing becomes as simple as the model"13.
+But surely, a model which has no relation whatsoever to the "real thing" is a wrong model, I would presume ...
+And the denial of any long-term decline in the rate of profit leads Kidron smack into vulgar economics accepting the labour theory of value with one hand and denying it with another.